Ccrewe92/Ccrewe92/README.md

 ### Hey, My Name is Clinton Crewe👋

-I'm an experienced, accomplished Heavy Equipment operator and Operations Supervior with over a decade of experience in oil and gas!
+I'm an experienced, accomplished Heavy Equipment operator and Operations Supervisor with over a decade of experience in oil and gas!
 After many years in the industry i decided to pursue my passions and transition into the IT sector.
 I'm currently a Second year student in my third semester at SAIT pursuing my diploma in Software Development.
 I own a company called RyujinIT Services where I provide a suite of services, like building and repairing computers, troubleshooting and fixing IT related issues, and helping my local community.

 ## Connect With Me
 | Socials | My Websites |